 One problem I felt with the show, and I’m not sure if it was just because it was the first night of the week in Nottingham was sound levels.
 Sometimes you couldn’t make out what words were being said and you lost some of the words during the songs.

 Overall the show is good fun, superbly cast and enjoyable.
-The Nottingham audience lapped it up and rose for a richly deserved standing ovation at the end.
+The Nottingham audience lapped it up and rose for a deserved standing ovation at the end.
 I’d expect the show to have a life after the tour, West End?
-Why not.
+Maybe.
 The Addams themselves might like the dead but this show has plenty of life in it.

 The Addams Family tours the UK until November, click here for more details.